btbytes/btbytes/README.md

 ## Work Experience

-I have worked in the recent past for are: Ollyver (startup I bootstrapped), Microsoft and Proofpoint.
+I have worked in the recent past for: Ollyver (startup I bootstrapped), Microsoft and Proofpoint.

 ## Location

 My home town is Bengaluru, India.
-I live in Carmel, IN - a suburb of Indianapolis, IN in USA.
+I live in Carmel, IN - a suburb of Indianapolis, IN in the USA.

 ## Learning